donnybrilliant/terminal.sh/README.md

 - steal data

 FIX ASAP:

+- scan command, then follow workflow
   I should use utils more places getUsers etc
   I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)

 FOR TESTING:
 some lines does not follow with a prompt..